Chapter 13:

 Part 4

-Tree branches all around reminded him of those dreams, reaching out, accusing him, yet the thought of returning to school choked Vergil Trask with anxiety.
-Every inch of his heart was cluttered with paranoia.
+Tree branches were a reminder those dreams; reaching out, accusing him, yet the idea of going to school throttled Vergil Trask with anxiety.
+Every inch of his mindscape was cluttered with paranoia.
 “Vergil!”
-The sudden shouting of his name nearly caused the teen to jump out of his worn down sneakers!
+His name suddenly being shouted nearly caused the teen to jump out of his worn down sneakers!
 Out through the leafless bushes emerged Harper Wolf, Vergil’s dearest friend.
 “What cha’ doing here, buddy?”

-“…I-I…” Overlooking how Harper was able to locate him, Vergil intended to sit hidden alone in the woods, brooding until he could muster the nerve to do anything.
+“…I-I…” Overlooking how Harper was able to locate him, Vergil intended to brood alone in the woods.

 “Huh?!
 O-Oh…no…I-I mean…”

-“…” Harper shivered as the temperature declined, despite the sun rising up in the sky.
 “Homeroom ended a while ago, first period will probably be out soon too.
 If you aren’t around by lunch, everyone’s gonna’ notice and they’ll call your house.”
+Harper shivered.
+The sun’s rays couldn’t overcome winter’s remaining chill grasping ahold over Trenton.

 “D-Dammit.”

 (Doesn’t matter how far I am away from Vergil and the others, I can always hear their thoughts.
-It gets louder the closer I am, is it like a metal detector?)
-Harper pandered for a second, as Vergil loaded his things back into his backpack.
+Shit gets louder the closer I am, like a fucking metal detector?)
+Harper pandered for a second.

 “…Oh right.
 I-I never t-told…” Vergil considered what to say.
-Would he lie to his closest friend?
-How much could he let be known?
-“Wilhelmina…”
+Would he lie to his closest friend about the incident?
+“Wilhelmina…” Lie about Warren?

 “S-she—” Still collecting his things from the ground while scrambling to make a choice, Vergil was falling apart!
 Harper reached out offering a hand in cleaning up.

 “Well, you’re okay, right?
 She’s fine too, so it’s all good!”
 That smile directed at Vergil fell flat.
-Lying to the police, his sister being traumatized, getting yelled at by his father, and that paranoia, all polluted any optimism Vergil could feel. (…He’s not thinking about my dad at all?
+Lying to the police, his sister’s trauma, getting yelled at by his father, and that paranoia, all contaminated any optimism Vergil could feel. (…He’s not thinking about my dad at all?
 Good.)

 “…I lied…to the police.”